Skip to Content

 Watermelon

-German Shepherds can eat watermelons.
-It is full of vitamins A, B6, C, and potassium and helps maintain healthy muscle and nerve function.
+German Shepherds can eat watermelon.
+It contains vitamins A, B6, C, and potassium and helps maintain healthy muscle and nerve function.
 It contains 92% water, so it’s another excellent way to help keep your dog hydrated during the summer.

 Are German Shepherds Carnivores or Omnivores?